lupyuen/zig-lvgl-nuttx/README.md

 # Zig LVGL App on Apache NuttX RTOS

-Can we use Zig to clean up an LVGL Touchscreen App?
+Can we use Zig to clean up an LVGL Touchscreen App for Apache NuttX RTOS?
 Let's find out!

 # LVGL Test App in C